kennyjhcheng/Chirp/README.md

 ## Lighthouse score
 Not to flex but here's the Lighthouse score for our website
 <div align="center"><img src="lighthouseScore.jpg"/></div>

+## Future scope
+- Adding intents with fulfillments to send requests to a server to make responses dynamic
+- Expanding topics targeted during conversations
+- Login/signup to provide user based features

 ## Member List
 ```